supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 ## Sample data interpretation (Phase shift tab)
 Here's a free tip from me to you: the simplest way to interpret this graph is to begin with the horizontal axis.

+Please keep in mind that these are only estimates, *not* recommendations.

 .
 .